Vaasa: New town

-Capital of Finland
+De facto Capital of Finland

 The Jaeger Battalion on the city square of Vaasa in February 1918.
 The forces are being inspected by General Mannerheim.

-During the Finnish Civil War, Vaasa was the capital of Finland from 29 January to 3 May 1918.
+During the Finnish Civil War, Vaasa was the de facto capital of the Whites from 29 January to 3 May 1918.
 As a consequence of the occupation of central places and arresting of politicians in Helsinki the Senate decided to move the senators to Vaasa, where the White Guards that supported the Senate had a strong position and the contacts to the West were good.

 The Senate of Finland began its work in Vaasa on 1 February 1918, and it had four members.
 The Senate held its sessions in the Town Hall.
 To express its gratitude to the town the Senate gave Vaasa the right to add the Cross of Freedom, independent Finland's oldest mark of honour designed by Akseli Gallen-Kallela, to its coat of arms, to the town's coat of arms.
 The coat of arms is unusual not only in this respect, but also because of its non-standard shape and a crown are included.
 Because of its role in the civil war, Vaasa became known as "The White City".
 A Statue of Freedom, depicting a victorious White soldier, was erected in the town square.